Gender Dynamics and Homophily in a Social Network of LLM Agents: Discussion and Conclusion

-We aim to separate selection from social influence.
-The results show that gender similarity is important for new tie formation in the early, sparse phase, becoming less important as the network densifies.
-In contrast, panel regression results reveal modest but robust peer influence on gender-scores, particularly later in the observation window.
+However, we could separate selection from social influence.
+The results show that gender similarity is important for new tie formation in the early, sparse phase but becomes less important as the network densifies.
+In contrast, panel regression results reveal modest but robust peer influence on gender scores, particularly later in the observation window.
 These findings suggest a dynamic in which agents first select into gender-similar neighbourhoods and later adjust their gender performance in response to their peers, aligning with empirical work in human networks that identifies both selection and peer influence, with selection often emerging earlier \cite{gremmen2017first}.

 Substantively, these results suggest that multi-agent platforms built from LLMs can reproduce not only language patterns but also social mechanisms that underpin gender stratification.
-Even without explicit gender variables, agents relying on human training data and natural language descriptions reproduce gendered categorisations, cluster by manifested gender, and exert mutual influence.
+Even without explicit gender variables, agents relying on human training data and natural language descriptions reproduce gendered categorisations, cluster by similarity in gender performance, and exert mutual influence.
 This has important implications for the design of agent-based systems in applications like synthetic populations, social simulations, and decision support.
-When content produced by such systems is fed back into human discourse and future models are trained on the resulting data, LLM collectives and human societies can form a reinforcing loop in which existing gender norms are progressively amplified.
+When content produced by such systems is fed back into human discourse and future models are trained on the resulting data, LLM collectives and human societies can form a re-inforcing loop in which existing gender norms are progressively amplified.
 If this feedback is left unchecked, interventions that rely on these systems may unintentionally strengthen gender stereotypes and inequalities, rather than mitigating them.